The West Concourse of the Orange County Convention Center in Orlando has the feel of the Vegas Strip when the PGA Merchandise Show comes to town.

 “We partner with the Melanoma Research Foundation,” Adams said.
 “We are the official clothing sponsor, and we do 17 races a year, Miles for Melanoma.
 We’re really excited about that.”

 Excitement is a common theme between the three companies.
 Another is being mission-minded.
-As the three companies head back to their respective headquarters, Goulet and the staff of Ernie Els Pet Products, much like Bonas, Tennie and Adams, will be intentional in giving back.
+As the three companies head back to their respective headquarters from the PGA Merchandise Show, Goulet and the staff of Ernie Els Pet Products, much like Bonas, Tennie and Adams, will be intentional in giving back.

 “We’re cause-based and it’s something that Ernie, he not only talks the talk, he walks the walk.”